 July 22nd 2015

-How do you make sure your teens get into healthy habits that last from adolescence to adulthood?
-If you’re a parent wondering how you can help or a teen who wants to get into sport but doesn’t know what to work on, read on.
+So how do you make sure your teens get into healthy habits that last from adolescence to adulthood?
+If you’re a parent wondering how you can help or a teenager who wants to get into sport but doesn’t know what to work on, read on...

 There are lots of reasons why children might become more sedentary at this stage: exams and academic burdens causing stress levels to mount, puberty and the accompanying hormonal changes reducing energy and motivation levels, a greater degree of self-consciousness and increasing pressure to look a certain way.